Neels-v-Wyk/home-neels-tech/setup/03-vm-template.md

 qm template 9000
 rm noble-server-cloudimg-amd64.img
 ```
-You'll still need to expand the boot disk after this
+You'll still need to expand the boot disk after this if you run this image directly